top of page

 Tips to Consider

-1. The fit of the clothes – make sure their clothes fit well.
-Your child’s body shape will change from year to year and putting your child into clothes that are too tight will cause problems for your child from a sensory perspective.
+The fit of the clothes – make sure their clothes fit well.
+Your individual’s body shape will change from year to year and putting them into clothes that are too tight will cause problems for your individual from a sensory perspective.

-3. Consider the fabric from which the clothes are made – often fabrics such as denim and cotton have a hard feel against the child’s skin and many individuals with autism will react badly to these textures.
+Consider the fabric from which the clothes are made – often fabrics such as denim and cotton have a hard feel against the individual’s skin and they may react badly to these textures.

-4. Remove all tags from the inside of new clothes before you give them to your child to wear.
+Remove all tags from the inside of new clothes before you give them to your individual to wear.

-5. Dress your child in layers so that it is easy for them to remove clothes when they get too hot or add clothes when they are feeling cold.
+Dress your individual in layers so that it is easy for them to remove clothes when they get too hot or add clothes when they are feeling cold.

-7. Washing new clothes before the child wears them – a huge sensory drain can be caused by “new” clothes because they have a “shop” smell and they are often treated with hard starches which can aggravate your child’s senses.
+Washing new clothes before the individual wears them – a huge sensory drain can be caused by “new” clothes because they have a “shop” smell and they are often treated with hard starches which can aggravate their senses.

 Visual Supports

-Social narratives are stories that you can use to prepare your child for the changes that will occur as we transition into winter.
+Social narratives are stories that you can use to prepare your individual for the changes that will occur as we transition into winter.
 They use simple sentences and a visual format to explain and increase understanding of a situation.
-This can help your child prepare for less daylight and time outside.
+This can help them prepare for less daylight and time outside.

 Engagement Activities